Federal Property and Administrative Services Act of 1949

 The Federal Property and Administrative Services Act of 1949 is the United States federal law which established the General Services Administration (GSA).
 The act also provides for various Federal Standards to be published by the GSA.
 Among these is Federal Standard 1037C, a comprehensive source of definitions of terms used in telecommunications.

+The War Assets Administration was abolished by the Act, and its functions taken over by the GSA.

 Titles

 The Federal Property and Administrative Services Act of 1949 is divided into seven titles: